flokoe/bash-hackers-wiki/docs/howto/mutex.md

-The basic procedure is simple: The script checks if a specific condition (locking) is present at startup, if yes, it's locked - the scipt doesn\'t start.
+The basic procedure is simple: The script checks if a specific condition (locking) is present at startup, if yes, it's locked - the scipt doesn't start.

 This article describes locking with common UNIX(r) tools.
-There are other special locking tools available, But they\'re not standardized, or worse yet, you can\'t be sure they\'re present when you want to run your scripts. **A tool designed for specifically for this purpose does the job much better than general purpose code.**
+There are other special locking tools available, But they\'re not standardized, or worse yet, you can't be sure they\'re present when you want to run your scripts. **A tool designed for specifically for this purpose does the job much better than general purpose code.**